irodotos/docker-kubernetes/exercise1/answers.md

 the initial image was 40.7MB but after the build the new image is 115MB.
 This is beacuse i install some tools (git , make , hugo)
 <h5>d) What have you done in the Dockerfile to keep the image as small as possible?</h5>
 i remove all the unescessary files that install with the apt update
+<h5>5.
+Upload the Dockerfile from the previous exercise to your GitHub repository.
+Create a
+GitHub Action that will automatically build and push the image to your Docker Hub account (the workflow should be initiated by the user).
+Provide the YAML of the workflow you made</h5>
+in the file .github/workflows